We examine the income tax return, schedules and forms sent by a trust, then issue a notice of assessment.

 - three years (four years in the case of a mutual fund trust) after the later of the following dates:

 - the mailing date of the original notice of assessment or of the notification that no income tax was payable for the taxation year,

-- the date on which the return for the taxation year was filed;
+- the date on which the return for the taxation year is filed;

-- six years (seven years in the case of a mutual fund trust) after the later of the above-mentioned dates, if the trust requests the carry-back of certain deductions or changes the amount of such a carry-back, such as when a trust completes Schedule D of the Trust Income Tax Return (TP-646-V) to request the carry-back of a net capital loss or a non-capital loss.
+- six years (seven years in the case of a mutual fund trust) after the later of the aforementioned dates, if the trust requests the carry-back of certain deductions or changes the amount of such a carry-back, such as when it completes Schedule D of the Trust Income Tax Return (TP-646-V) to request the carry-back of a net capital loss or a non-capital loss.

 For taxation years ending after October 2, 2016, we may issue a notice of reassessment after the expiry of the normal reassessment period if the trust (or a partnership of which the trust is a member) does not inform us of the disposition of its immovable property in its income tax return filed for the year the disposition occurred (or in the information return of the partnership, where applicable).

 If a notice of reassessment is issued under the general anti-avoidance rule (GAAR) to a trust that is the subject of a formal demand concerning unnamed persons, the prescription period for issuing such a notice is suspended:

 - as of the day the judge granted the authorization to send the formal demand if the application for authorization was filed with a judge of the Court of Québec after November 10, 2017, but before July 11, 2018;

 - as of the day the application for authorization to send the formal demand was filed if the application was filed with a judge of the Court of Québec after July 10, 2018.